ken-guru/repo-metrics/README.md

 - This tool is heuristic-based and attempts to estimate test cases and LOC by file extension and simple regexes.
 It will not be perfect, especially for languages with unconventional test/matching patterns.
 - For offline HTML output, install `plotly.js-dist-min` locally or let the generated HTML use the CDN; the script prefers a local `node_modules/plotly.js-dist-min/plotly.min.js` path if present.
 - Consider running this tool in an isolated environment (container or VM) when scanning many or untrusted repositories.

+Dist / compiled artifacts

+- This repository previously committed `dist/` files.
+For a single source-of-truth and cleaner diffs we recommend not committing compiled artifacts; instead build in CI and publish artifacts from the CI run.
+If you prefer to keep `dist/` in git, you may ignore this guidance.

 Module layout